neuroinformatics-unit/HowTo/docs/source/data_analysis/ffmpeg.md

 * Input seeking
 - in theory for ffmpeg > 2.1 and without stream `copy` it is frame accurate
+- but:
+> Input-side seeking (-ss before -i): FFmpeg jumps to the nearest preceding keyframe using the container index, then decodes forward to your target timestamp.
+This is fast because it skips demuxing and decoding the bulk of the stream.
+The decoded frame at your target timestamp is accurate.
+The only "inaccuracy" is that the output stream may begin at the keyframe rather than your exact timestamp — relevant when trimming, not when extracting a frame.

 * Output seeking